brendankarl/Azure-Web-App/README.md

-# Sample-Web-App
+# Azure Web App
-Sample Python Web App that is deployed on push to Azure Web Apps using GitHub Actions
+A super-simple Python Web App that is deployed on push to Azure Web Apps using GitHub Actions